Lydia Loveless: Songwriting

 Loveless characterizes their songwriting as "singing about emotions".
 Loveless is an avowed fan of Kesha, and has played "Blind" in their live shows, as well as in a recording featured on their Boy Crazy and Single(s) release.

 Discography

-Hand-made wood coaster in shape of Lydia Loveless' heart tattoo – with an X through it.
+Hand-made wood coaster in shape of Lydia Loveless's heart tattoo – with an X through it.
 Made by Ben Lamb, their ex-husband.